 Are you on the hunt for the best bookstores in NYC?

 One of our favorite escapes from the constant hustle and bustle of New York City is a good bookstore.
 That’s why we came up with this list of 14 amazing bookstores in NYC.
-To help you folks find shelter amidst the chaos, tranquility within the storm, words inside the cacophony.
+To help you folks find shelter amidst the chaos, tranquility within the storm, and solid words inside the cacophony.

 Pardon us, the thought of books makes us want to wax poetically.